huynguyenbao/huynguyenbao.github.io/_posts/2022-10-10-Variational-methods-3D-Reconstruction.md

 ## Preliminaries

-Before diving to the main sections, we have to go through notations first.
+Before diving into the main sections, we have to go through notations first.

 ### Volume